 - Freelance writing jobs for beginners — the best sites and strategies: Which sites should you sign up for?
 How do you land the best clients?
 This article runs down the details.

 - Five freelance writing sites that pay daily: Want your writing earnings fast?
 This article details several sites that pay you daily for writing.

 - How to get your first job on Upwork: Securing your first job on Upwork is one of your biggest challenges as a new writer.
 Learn how to do so in this article.

-Side hustles have always been possible, but thanks to the internet, almost anyone can create a second income stream that generates a solid amount of extra money.
+Side hustles have always been possible, but thanks to the internet, almost anyone can create an extra income stream that generates a solid amount of money.